radical-lab/radical-lab.github.io/README.md

 # radical-lab.github.io
-√ Research And Development In Computation And Logic - Like A Boss
+√ Research And Development In Computation And Linguistics - Like A Boss

 ## Guys
 ### [#1 Guy](https://youtu.be/hyN4cmDVeNg?t=1m33s)